 NAE election is highest professional honor awarded to an engineer

 Election to the National Academy of Engineering is among the highest professional distinctions awarded to an engineer.
-The NAE elected only 80 new members and 22 foreign members this year.
+Only 67 new members nationwide and 12 foreign associates received the honor this year.

 More information on today’s elections, including a list of the newly elected members and foreign associates, is available on the National Academy of Engineering website.